Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Do all home warranty plans include garage door coverage?

 Not all plans include it by default.
-Companies like American Home Shield and First American Home Warranty include garage door opener coverage in all of their standard plans.
-Others may offer it as an optional add-on or limit it to higher-tier plans.
-Always compare plan details carefully — and read the home warranty exclusions section closely before buying.
+American Home Shield, First American, and 2-10 Home Buyers Warranty include garage door opener coverage in all of their standard plans.
+Liberty Home Guard offers it on its Appliance Guard and Total Home Guard plans (up to $500), and many basic systems-only plans from smaller providers exclude openers entirely.
+Always compare plan details carefully and read the home warranty exclusions section closely before buying.

 Compare Home Warranty Options in Ohio